 docker-compose up -d mailhog This will create and start the container.
 If the MailHog image does not exist, Docker will download it automatically.

 Mac owners can set up MailHog using Homebrew.
 Run the following command in the terminal:

 This will launch MailHog and restart it at login.
 If you don’t need a background service, you can just run:

 Set up MailHog using a Golang package

 First, you need to install Golang.
-Here you’ll find several options of how to do this depending on your platform.
+Here you’ll find several options for how to do this, depending on your platform.
 Now you can install MailHog with:

 go get github.com/mailhog/MailHog